Minnesota Timberwolves: Franchise leaders

-Management
+Broadcasters

 Radio

-The flagship station for the Timberwolves Radio Network is 830 WCCO (AM).
-WCCO became the team's radio home in 2011.
+As of 2023, the Minnesota Timberwolves air all of their games on the iHeartRadio app, with select games airing on KFXN-FM 100.3 FM within the Twin Cities.
+WCCO had been the team's radio home from 2011 until the end of the 2022–23 season.
 Before that, KFAN/KFXN had been the Timberwolves' Twin Cities flagship station since the team's inception, except for a brief two-year hiatus to KLCI BOB 106.1 FM for the 2006–07 and 2007–08 seasons.
 Alan Horton has been the team's radio play-by-play announcer since the 2007–08 season.

 Television

-The Timberwolves' games are broadcast primarily on Bally Sports North.
-But if the Minnesota Twins and Minnesota Wild occupy both Bally Sports North and Bally Sports North Extra, the game will be aired on WUCW as Bally Sports North Extra on The CW Twin Cities, and the Bally Sports app for viewers outside of WUCW's coverage area.
+The Timberwolves' games are broadcast primarily on FanDuel Sports Network North.
+But if the Minnesota Twins and Minnesota Wild occupy both FanDuel Sports Network North and FanDuel Sports Network North Extra, the game will be aired on WUCW as FanDuel Sports North Extra on The CW Twin Cities, and the Bally Sports app for viewers outside of WUCW's coverage area.
 The broadcasters are Michael Grady and Jim Petersen.